Conflicts with the Religious Elite

 The Corrupting Effect of Institutionalism

-Throughout the history of Christianity, its greatest enemy has often been not the world's leadership, but its own institutional leadership.
+(An extensive article on this subject can be found at http://www.bcbsr.com/topics/institute.html) Throughout the history of Christianity, its greatest enemy has often been not the world's leadership, but its own institutional leadership.
 And who is going to tell you this?
 It is unlikely you'll hear this from institutional leaders.
-Yet they have made themselves as if the exclusive spokesmen of what consitutes legitimate Christianity.
+Yet they have made themselves as if the exclusive spokesmen of what constitutes legitimate Christianity.
 As in Jesus' time so even up to the present.
 It seems almost inevitable that movements will become corrupted through their institutionalization.
 Inherent in our sinful nature is the fact that power corrupts.
 Institutionalism established positions of power which inevitably becomes sources of corruption.
-This is not to say that we shouldn't necessarily institutionalize the practice of Christianity, as it does it have some benefits, but we must come to realize that there is a price to pay.
+This is not to say that we shouldn't institutionalize the practice of Christianity.
+But we must realize that there are shortcomings which must be realize for the sake of the edification of the body.

 This is not to say that institutional churches have been established by a bunch of nominal Christians.
 For often what happens in this: A believer comes out of a corrupt church that won't change and won't listen to him.
 He establishes a new church.
 It becomes popular and therefore it becomes corrupt, nominal Christians become dominant.
 The remnant minority lose their voice, many of whom leave, making the nominal Christians to be even more dominant in the institution.
 The institution becomes a monument to nominalism.